 - Identifying and explaining normal function and normal vital signs.
 Identify signs, functions and symptoms of serious and minor injuries and illness related to the human body.

 - Demonstrating understanding and correct order of management in an emergency situation in a Wind Turbine Generator (WTG) environment.

 - Delivering immediate basic and enhanced first aid to stabilise the casualty:

 - Using standardised methodologies, specifically the Primary and Secondary Survey – based on the “C”-A-B-C-D-E principle

 - Establishing and maintaining an airway

-- Knowing the indications for and the use of Automated External Defibrillator (AED)
+- Resuscitation and the use of Automated External Defibrillator (AED) according to the indicators

 - Using basic and advanced First Aid equipment in a first aid scenario